- For Students

 Nerissa S. Balce

 Nerissa S. Balce is a cultural studies scholar.
 Her research focuses on race, gender, state violence and popular culture in the U.S. and the Philippines.
 She is co-curator of the online art project, Dark Lens / Lente ng Karimlan: The Filipino Camera in Duterte’s Republic, an online exhibition of Philippine photographs of injustice and loss featuring commissioned poems and captions by 40 scholars and artists from the Philippines and North America.
-Dark Lens is currently on view in the SUNY Stony Brook's Center for the Study of Inequalities, Social Justice and Policy website.
+Dark Lens is currently on view at SUNY Stony Brook's Center for the Study of Inequalities, Social Justice and Policy website.
 The Dark Lens co-curators are Pia Arboleda, Director of the University of Hawai’i at Manoa’s Center for Philippine Studies, and writer Francine Marquez of Manila Art Allies.
 The editors of Dark Lens are Sarita Echavez See and Clare Counihan from the Center of Art and Thought.

 Balce is the author of the book, Body Parts of Empire: Visual Abjection, Filipino Images and the American Archive (University of Michigan Press 2016 and Ateneo de Manila University Press 2017), winner of the 2018 Best Book award in Cultural Studies from the Filipino Section of the Association for Asian American Studies.
 The book was also a finalist for the best book in the social sciences for the 2018 Philippine National Book Awards.
 She was born and raised in Manila, Philippines.
 She received a B.A. in Literature and an M.A. in Philippine Studies from De La Salle University, Manila.
 She worked as a journalist in Manila, writing articles on Philippine literature, politics, culture and the arts.
 She took doctoral studies at the University of California-Berkeley on a Fulbright scholarship, where she received a Ph.D. in Ethnic Studies.
 Before joining SUNY Stony Brook’s Department of Asian and Asian American Studies, she received a postdoc at the University of Oregon’s Department of Ethnic Studies and taught at the University of Massachusetts - Amherst’s Comparative Literature Program.
 At Stony Brook, she teaches graduate and undergraduate courses on Asian American literature and popular culture.
 Her essays have appeared in the Journal of Asian American Studies, Social Text, Peace Review, Hitting Critical Mass and in anthologies such as "Positively No Filipinos Allowed": Building Communities and Discourse (Temple UP 2006) and Resource Guide to Asian American Literature (Modern Language Association 2001).